Love Comes Along

 Love Comes Along is a 1930 American romantic film directed by Rupert Julian, written by Wallace Smith, based on the uncompleted play Conchita by Edward Knoblock.
 It was a vehicle specifically picked to highlight the vocal talents of Bebe Daniels, which also starred Lloyd Hughes and Montagu Love.
 It made a profit of $258,000.

-An incomplete print has long been preserved in the Library of Congress collection.

 Plot

 An actress, Peggy, is stranded on the island of Caparoja, which is ruled by a local dictator, Sangredo.
 For a living, she sings in the local tavern, where she is seen by two sailors from a tramp steamer who are visiting the port, Johnny and Happy.
 Johnny falls in love with Peggy and plans to marry her, rescuing her from her exile.
 However, Sangredo hires Peggy to perform at a party he is throwing, when the original singer, Carlotta, backs out.
 When Johnny finds out about the agreement, he misunderstands their relationship, and blows up at her.
 Peggy gets furious in turn over the fact he could believe that about her, and calls the wedding off.

 At the party, Peggy relents, and sings a love song directly to Johnny, which angers Sangredo.
 He orders that Johnny be arrested, but Peggy steps forward to intercede on his behalf.
 She offers to spend the night with Sangredo, if he will release Johnny and let him sail with his steamer.
 He agrees, and Johnny is escorted to his ship.
 However, Johnny and Happy, sneak back to the town and break Peggy out of Sangredo's house.
 Fleeing, they board the steamer, escaping from the island.